gradvohl/YAPTT/syncThreads/conditionVariableExample/README.md

 # Condition variable example
 This section shows how to implement synchronization using a Condition Variable (CV).
-Different from mutexes, which synchronize thread access to data, a condition variable is a way to signalize to other threads that a condition happend.
-Therefore, the thread who received that signal may unblock itself and perform other operations.
+Unlike mutexes, which synchronize thread access to data, a condition variable is a way to signal that a condition happened to other threads.
+Therefore, the thread that received that signal may unblock itself and perform other operations.

 In PThreads library, a CV always works together with a mutex.
-It works this way because, when the CV receives a signal it unlocks its associated mutex.
+It works this way because when the CV receives a signal, it unlocks its associated mutex.

-A solution using condition variable will have the following pattern (considering two threads)
+A solution using a condition variable will have the following pattern (considering two threads).

 ```c
 /** Thread one **/
 /**